sverweij/dependency-cruiser/doc/cli.md

 ```

 ### `--prefix` prefixing links
-With this you can  pass a 'prefix' so you can have links to other places than
-the one you used to cruise the dependencies).

 If you want the links in the svg output to have a prefix (say,
 `https://github.com/you/yourrepo/tree/master/`) so when you click them you'll
 open the link on github instead of the local file - pass that after the